IAU Individual Membership Application Period Now Open Until February 2, 2018

 Next U.S. National Committee for the IAU Annual Meeting

-The U.S. National Committee for the IAU will hold its next annual meeting at the AAS meeting in National Harbor, Maryland in January 2018.
+The U.S. National Committee for the IAU will hold its next annual meeting at the AAS meeting in National Harbor, Maryland on January 9, 2018.

-for more information.Congratulations to Astronomers in IAU Leadership Roles
+Thanks to U.S. Astronomers in IAU Leadership Roles

-The USNC for IAU would like to extend its congratulations to the following U.S. scientists who served in IAU leadership roles during the 2014-2017 triennium:
+The USNC for IAU would like to extend its thanks to the following U.S. scientists who are serving in IAU leadership roles during the 2014-2017 triennium:

 Debra Elmegreen, Vice President, IAU